-It's tricky to teach silently, but not impossible!
-Especially if you're able to prepare your students and families before the Day of Silence.
+It's tricky to teach silently, but not impossible, especially if you prepare your students and families before the Day of Silence.
 Here are a few ways to participate:

-- Participate all day in being silent. - · If you cannot be silent all day, hold a moment of silence at the beginning or end of each class period and an opportunity to introduce LGBTQ+ inclusion. - Another option is to hold a moment of silence with the school before school, at lunch, or after school.
-Some schools are in hybrid scheduling so there may only be one or two times throughout the day that everyone can gather to participate together.
-You can also plan this moment with the national moment of silence at 3:00PM ET/12:00PM PT.
+- Participate all day in being silent. - If you cannot be silent all day, hold a moment of silence at the beginning or end of each class period and use the opportunity to introduce LGBTQ+ inclusion. - Hold a moment of silence with the school before school, at lunch, or after school.
+Some schools are in hybrid scheduling, so there may only be one or two times throughout the day that everyone can gather to participate together.
+You can also plan this moment with the national moment of silence at 3:00 PM ET / 12:00 PM PT on April 22nd.